arrow-kt/arrow/docs/libraries/how-to-generate-and-validate-documentation.md

 Dokka is responsible for generating documentation based on source code annotations.
 Ank is in charge of compiling and validating your doc snippets and deploying the proper binaries for those.

+In order to generate the documentation and validate it:

 ```bash
 ./gradlew buildArrowDoc
 ```